Edward H. Deets: Early years

 A native of Charlottesville, Virginia, he was born on April 25, 1957.
-He attended Albemarle High School and graduated from Duke University.
+He attended Albemarle High School, and graduated from Duke University.

 Navy career

-Rear Admiral Deets is a native of Charlottesville, VA.
-He graduated from Duke University in 1979 where he was commissioned an Ensign via the Naval Reserve Officer Training Corps.
+Deets graduated from Duke University in 1979 where he was commissioned an Ensign via the Naval Reserve Officer Training Corps.

-Rear Admiral Deets began his Information Warfare Officer career at the Naval Security Group Activity Kunia, HI.
+Rear Admiral Deets began his Information Warfare Officer career at the Naval Security Group Activity Kunia, Hawaii.
 There he served as a Direct Support Officer aboard a variety of ships in the Western Pacific, Indian Ocean, North Arabian Sea, and the Mediterranean.
 His next tour was at the Naval Security Group Activity Pyongtaek, Republic of Korea, as the Executive Officer.
 From there, he was assigned to the staff of Commander in Chief, United States Atlantic Fleet.

 In 1991, he reported to Commander, Carrier Group 2 aboard USS John F. Kennedy (CV 67) as the Staff Cryptologist.
 He deployed to the Mediterranean Sea and also participated in several counternarcotics operations on various ships.
 In 1993, he became the Cryptologic Junior Officer Detailer at the Bureau of Naval Personnel in Washington, D.C.
 Next, he spent two years on the staff of the U.S. Sixth Fleet in Gaeta, Italy, as the Command and Control Warfare Officer.
 He also attended the National War College at Fort McNair, Washington, D.C., where he graduated with honors in 1998.
 He served a follow-on joint assignment as the Executive Assistant to the National Security Agency Chief of Staff.

 Rear Admiral Deets’ personal awards include the Legion of Merit, the Defense Meritorious Service Medal, the Meritorious Service Medal with gold star, the Navy and Marine Corps Commendation Medal with two gold stars, the Army Commendation Medal, and the Navy and Marine Corps Achievement Medal.
 He holds a Master of Science Degree in National Security Strategy with a concentration in Information Strategies.

-Current responsibility

-Deets is retired from the Navy.

-Deets was the senior leader of the Information Warfare and Cryptologic Technician (1610) communities in the Navy.